 At the loftiest point of the Acropolis stands the Parthenon, the architectural masterpiece conceived by Pericles and executed between 447 and 438 BC.
 It not only raised the bar in terms of sheer size, but also in the perfection of its proportions.
 Dedicated to the goddess Athena (the name Parthenon comes from the Athena Parthenos, or the virgin Athena), the Parthenon served primarily as the treasury of the Delian League, an ancient alliance of cities formed to defeat the Persian incursion.
 In fact, the Parthenon was built as much to honor the city's power as to venerate Athena.
 After the Persian army sacked Athens in 480-479 BC the city-state banded with Sparta, and together they routed the Persians by 449 BC.
 To proclaim its hegemony over all Greece, Athens then set about constructing its Acropolis, ending a 30-year building moratorium.

 Once you pass through the Beulé Gate you will find the Temple of Athena Nike.
 Designed by Kallikrates, the mini-temple was built in 427–424 BC to celebrate peace with Persia.
 The bas-reliefs on the surrounding parapet depict the Victories leading heifers to be sacrificed.
 In 1998, Greek archaeologists began dismantling the entire temple for conservation.
-After laser-cleaning the marble, the team will reconstruct the temple on its original site.
+After laser-cleaning the marble, the team has been (since 2000) reconstructing the temple on its original site.

 Don't throw away your Acropolis ticket after your tour.
-It will get you into all the other sites in the Unification of Archaeological Sites for five days—and for free.
+It will get you into all the other sites in the Unification of Archaeological Sites for seven days—and for free.